-The beauty of this roasted butternut squash and cauliflower salad is that it combines the simple comforts of roasted fall ingredients with fresh, crisp greens in the form of kale and baby spinach--all dressed in a delightfully bright lemon-honey vinaigrette.
+The beauty of this healthy roasted cauliflower salad with butternut squash, is that it combines the simple comforts of roasted vegetables with fresh, crisp salad greens – all dressed in a delightfully bright lemon-honey vinaigrette.

 If I were the planning type, I'd file this roasted butternut squash and cauliflower salad under "Thanksgiving side dishes."

 Ingredients you need to make this fall salad

 - Spring mix - or any baby salad greens of your choice, such as spinach or kale

 - Toasted nuts of your choice- I used a combination of almonds, pine nuts, and walnuts

 - Raisins or dried cranberries (or other chopped dried fruit), optional